Zika Virus Is Spreading. Here's What You Should Know

 Based on the available evidence right now, experts say that this is how the virus spreads: An infected person gets bitten by an Aedes mosquito, which then goes on to feed on another person, passing the virus to him or her in the process.
 In medical parlance, the mosquito is the most likely vector — a bug that spreads the disease.

 That said, Zika remains a rare virus, and since there aren’t a ton of cases to study, questions remain about how it spreads.
 For example, there is some research that suggests the Zika virus might be able to reside in a man’s semen — and if that’s the case, it might be possible to contract the infection through sex.
 Another long shot possibility: It might be able to spread via a blood transfusion.
-However, these things remain extremely unlikely at this point, especially considering that very few people in the U.S. have the virus.
+However, these things remain extremely unlikely at this point.
+The bigger concern right now is the threat posed by Zika-carrying mosquitoes.

+That said, Zika remains a rare virus, and since there aren’t a ton of cases to study, questions remain about how it spreads.
+For example, there is some research that suggests the Zika virus might be able to reside in a man’s semen — and if that’s the case, it might be possible to contract the infection through sex.
+Another long shot possibility: It might be able to spread via a blood transfusion.
+However, these things remain extremely unlikely at this point.
 The bigger concern right now is the threat posed by Zika-carrying mosquitoes.

 How is Zika treated?